Battersea (UK Parliament constituency): Historic

+Current

-Following to the 2023 review of Westminster constituencies, which was based on the ward boundaries in place at 1 December 2020, the composition of the constituency from the 2024 general election was reduced to bring it in within the permitted electoral range by transferring the majority of the Fairfield ward (polling districts FFA, FFB and FFC) to Putney.
+Following to the 2023 review of Westminster constituencies, which was based on the ward boundaries in place at 1 December 2020, the composition of the constituency from the 2024 general election was reduced to bring it in within the permitted electoral range by transferring the majority of the Fairfield ward (polling districts FFA, FFB and FFC - incorporating Wandsworth town centre) to Putney.
 Polling district FFD was retained.

 Following a local government boundary review which came into effect in May 2022, the Fairfield ward was largely replaced by the Wandsworth Town ward.
 The constituency now comprises the following wards of the London Borough of Wandsworth from the 2024 general election: